 Recently I was sitting in a car repair shop when I noticed the tiniest bug on the lobby table.
-Since I was quite bored, I just stared at it.
+Since I was annoyingly bored, I simply stared at it.
 The more I stared, the more I became aware of the astounding fact that God is in control—even of that tiny bug.

-Scripture forthrightly tells us in Matthew’s Gospel that “not one of them [sparrows] will fall to the ground apart from the will of your Father.”
+Scripture forthrightly tells us in Matthew’s Gospel that “not one of them [sparrows] will fall to the ground apart from the will of your Father” (Matthew 10:29-31).
 Not one will fall outside of God’s will.
 Not one bug will creepily crawl apart from the will of God.
-In an age where many evangelicals criticize the sovereignty of God, we should be championing it.
+In an age when many evangelicals criticize the sovereignty of God, we should be championing it.

 Sovereign Means Sovereign